franky47/blog/drafts/snowcamp-2019/snowcamp-2019.md

 -- by [Doug Sillars](https://dougsillars.com)

-Sillar's talk on optimising images for the web was focused on the performance side, how to squeeze those network transfers (size and speed) to a bare minimum by delivering appropriate image content depending on the use (device size and computing power): there is no need to send pixels that will never be displayed
+Doug's talk on optimising images for the web was focused on the performance side, how to squeeze those network transfers (size and speed) to a bare minimum by delivering appropriate image content depending on the use (device size and computing power): there is no need to send pixels that will never be displayed